devopsdays/devopsdays-web/content/events/2018-tel-aviv/registration.md

 # FAQ

-## Can I only register for day 1?
-Unfortunately, no.
-We price DevOps Days Tickets as 2-day tickets only.
-Once we sell out, there may be 2nd day tickets available - but they will not be significantly cheaper.

 ## Can I register with Direct Transfer\Cheques and other alternate payment methods?
 If you are registering a group of 10 or more people please email us.